 Eligibility and preparations

 The majority of governmental student financial assistance programs are open to Undergraduate and Graduate students pursuing full-time studies.
-However, due to recent US Department of Education regulatory changes, Undergraduate and Graduate students enrolled in diploma and certificate programs are no longer eligible for US Government funding.
+Undergraduate and Graduate students enrolled in diploma and certificate programs are not eligible for US Government funding.
 However, it is still possible to apply for private loan funding.

 Verify your eligibility with FSA